Hdoc1509/hygen.nvim/README.md

 ## LSP configuration

-The `hygen.ts-query-ls` module exports an LSP configuration for `ts_query_ls` server to register the custom directives and predicates used by this plugin.
+The `hygen.ts-query-ls` module exports an LSP configuration for `ts_query_ls` server to register the custom directives used by this plugin.

 ### [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) + neovim < 0.11